-Each academic department offers topics courses in specialized or experimental areas on either the lower division or upper division.
+Many academic departments offer topics courses in specialized or experimental areas at the upper division level.
 These courses are conducted through regular class activities and are approved by the Academic Board.
-Up to four hours credit may be earned in each topics class.
+Up to four hours credit may be earned in a topics course.